Live Lobster (S-XXL)

 Cornish Native Lobsters remain in waters around Cornwall, until pot-caught for market.

 Once landed, these live lobsters are taken from the lobster fishermens' boats and placed in lobster tanks that contain natural seawater for up to 1-2 days.
-Lobsters are packed whole and live to order (Monday to Thursday), for by 12 noon next day courier delivery to our clients' addresses in mainland UK (Tuesday to Friday).
+Lobsters are packed whole and live to order by our shellfish fishery (Monday to Thursday), for by 12 noon next day courier delivery to our clients' addresses in mainland UK (Tuesday to Friday).

 Store and consume

 Upon receipt of delivery, store live lobsters in the fridge.
 For the freshest and best flavour cook and consume live lobsters on the same day of delivery.
 Lobsters can be boiled, poached, grilled, or barbecued.
 For further information, click on the 'How to Store & Cook Live Lobsters' tab above.

 At Simply Oysters, we are proud to sponsor the National Lobster Hatchery as a 'Buy One Set One Free' Supporter.
 In addition, we donate £1 for each lobster sold to the National Lobster Hatchery.
 Click on the 'National Lobster Hatchery' Tab above to find out more.

 Live lobsters need to be kept alive and fresh until ready to be cooked.
 If possible, cook upon receipt of delivery.

 Leave the bands on the claws of the lobsters (otherwise the lobsters can pinch you and/or other lobsters).
 To handle live lobsters, pick them up by their large shell, behind their claws.